Matthew-Reidy/Matthew-Reidy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a number of Java and python projects
+- 🔭 I’m currently working on a number of Java and Python projects
 - 🌱 I’m currently learning JavaScript
-- 👯 I’m looking to collaborate on Angular JavaScript projects
-- 📫 How to reach me: matthewreidy5@gmail.com
+- 📫 How to reach me: https://twitter.com/MR9734127939

 <!--
 **Matthew-Reidy/Matthew-Reidy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.